Making Seasonal Determinations

 2. Good inflows in the current season.

 Most importantly, good inflows in the current season will determine whether a low-reliability seasonal determination can be announced.
-With good inflows allocation to low-reliability entitlements can be possible even if we do not start the year with full reserves.
+With good inflow allocation to low-reliability entitlements can be possible even if we do not start the year with full reserves.

 All inflows improve the water budget.
 Inflows upstream of the dams increases the water available in storage, and inflows below the dams can be used to reduce commitments by covering river and channel losses and meeting early season use.